ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.externalAutocomplete`

-Includes external (from unopen modules and namespaces) symbols in autocomplete
+Includes external (from unopened modules and namespaces) symbols in autocomplete

 **Type:** `bool`